joeflack4/joe-utils/README.md

-# Jflack - Joe's Python Library
+# Joefuncs
-A python library of various things.
+A collection of reusable Python3 functions by Joe Flack.